TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 **output** - name of the variable which will hold the result of the aggregator.

 **keyBy** - equivalent of the GROUP BY in SQL; a result of the aggregator will be computed for each distinct keyBy value found by Nussknacker in the time window.
+Whenever an event with aggregate is emitted, the `#key` variable will be available containing value of this field.

-**aggregateBy** - this is an input to the aggregator; for each event  with the same keyBy value which qualiffies to the time window, the aggregateBy expression will be evaluated, fed to the aggregator and the aggregate will be updated
+**aggregateBy** - this is an input to the aggregator; for each event  with the same keyBy value which qualiffies to the time window, the aggregateBy expression will be evaluated, fed to the aggregator and the aggregate will be updated.

 | keyBy | aggregateBy  | aggregator | result*  |
 |-------|--------------|------------|----------------------------------------------------------|